Israel & Palestine

 terms of service.

 This dashboard tracks sanctions targeting those with locations in Israel and Palestine, with Hamas’ October 7th attack and Israel’s subsequent attack on Gaza serving as the inflection point.
 The consolidated sanctions dashboard uses sanctions location data provided by issuing authorities.
 Sanction location data is not always available, partially due to government inattention to data best practices and partially because acquiring addresses for terrorists is not a straightforward process.
+The dashboard is updated quarterly.

 Over 80% of sanctions targeting Palestine relate to U.S. sanctions against individuals and entities in Gaza.
 Most actions target Hamas, while others target ISIS, Al-Qaida, and Palestinian Islamic Jihad.
 Global sanctions targeting Hamas are minimal, with only the United States adopting sanctions targeting Hamas military leadership up until late November.
 Still, no one has sanctioned Hamas’ Prime Minister.
 In other words, Yehya Sinwar can legally buy a mansion in Switzerland and Hamas Prime Minister Issam al-Da’alis is free to store cash in the U.S.